run time error messages : Java Glossary

 • You need to regenerate the *.h and recompile the *.c file if you change the package name.

-• In order to execute JNI methods from a Netscape Applet, the class containing the native methods must be in the client’s system class path for Netscape (F:\Program Files\Netscape\Communicator\program\java\classes).
-The DLL must be in the client’s DLL classpath for Netscape (F:\Program Files\Netscape\Communicator\program\java\bin).
+• In order to execute JNI methods from a Netscape Applet, the class containing the native methods must be in the client’s system class path for Netscape ( X:\Program Files\Netscape\Communicator\program\java\classes\).
+The DLL must be in the client’s DLL classpath for Netscape ( X:\Program Files\Netscape\Communicator\program\java\bin\).
 If this is not done, you will be able to load the library, but not execute methods on it.
 I suspect there is something broken in Netscape and System.loadLibrary.
 I have fooled around with it for months and still cannot get it to behave reliably.
-See notes under JNI and capabilities.
+See notes under JNI

 UnsupportedClassVersionError java.lang.UnsupportedClassVersionError: Unsupported major.minor SomeClass version (nn.n).

+You used a method that your JVM does not support.
+This most commonly happens when you target for Java version 1.6 but inadvertently use a Java version 1.7 method.
+The compiler will not warn you at compile time.
+I run into it most commonly when I run jet whose run time is Java version 1.6.
+The problem goes away when I use a Java version 1.7 JVM.
+Look at the since comments in the Javadoc to make sure you are not using any too new methods.
+If you use the -bootpath option to provide Java version 1.6 jars, then the compiler can warn you about using a Java version 1.7 method.
 Try upgrading or reverting your JVM.
 This is likely a bug — some native method not prepared to function under the current version.
-Try uninstalling all your java, purging the files, then reinstall your JDKs and JREs, working from oldest to newest.
+Try uninstalling all your java, purging the files, then reinstall your JDKs (Java Development Kits) and JRE s, working from oldest to newest.
 The problem is caused by some sort of clash with code from one version interacting with code from another.
 Watch your classpath.
 You could have no classes on it for a more advanced JVM than you are using.
 Check which version you are using with:

 java.exe -version